We need your support. Know More

 The dissenting voices in Assam have all cried foul in unison citing that this clearance will be the death knell for this ecologically fragile PA, akin to an oil disaster that struck another such ESZ region also in upper Assam in 2020.

-Alarmed at the immediate perils that a future oil/gas drilling at an ESZ inside a compact wildlife sanctuary, along with a recent past history of an oil blowout disaster that had engulfed Baghjan in upper Assam in 2020, has now compelled a section of dissenting voices to knock at the doors of the National Green Tribunal (NGT) to get relief.
+Alarmed at the immediate perils that a future oil/gas drilling in an ESZ inside a compact wildlife sanctuary, along with a recent past history of an oil blowout disaster that had engulfed Baghjan in upper Assam in 2020, has now compelled a section of dissenting voices to knock at the doors of the National Green Tribunal (NGT) to get relief.

 This comes close to the heels of the simmering controversy at Kaziranga National Park and Tiger Reserve (KNPTR) as chief minister Himanta Biswa Sarma-led state government’s hell-bent on setting up a high-end resort and a five-star hotel on spots considered to be the corridors of wild elephants.